 What should you know about an effective insecticide bed bug treatment?

 Bed bugs generally hide in cracks and crevices and come out (normally at night) to feed on the host (us or sometimes pets).
 They are attracted by carbon dioxide and warmth.
 When we treat a room with insecticide we know that the insecticide will not reach all of the bed bugs and that is why it is important that a person sleeps in the room.
-Their body warmth and breathing draws the bed bugs out where they then come into contact with the insecticide.
+Their body warmth and breathing draw the bed bugs out where they then come into contact with the insecticide.

-So short term pain for long term gain.
+So short-term pain for long-term gain.

 It is important to remember that bed bugs are not known to cause disease although sleeping knowing there is an infestation is unpleasant.

 The alternative is a heat treatment which should kill the bed bugs immediately.
 They can try and escape sometimes and it isn’t affordable for everyone.

 You also need to know that if you treat for bed bugs and leave the property empty for a few months as in this case, it is very unlikely to work.
 The bed bugs will sit in their cracks and crevices for up to a year.
 As soon as the family move back in they will come out to feed attracted by the CO2 in their breath and body heat.

 By then the residual effect of any previous insecticide would no longer be active.

 It is not necessary to throw away furniture normally.
 Although bed bugs will normally live in and around the bed area, in bad infestations they will be found behind pictures, trunking, and wallpaper.
 I have seen them behind wall cladding which all had to be taken down.
 The video shows bed bugs hidden behind a coat rack.

 This particular hotel could have thrown away all of the furniture in the room and replaced it with new and it would not have made a difference.